Leapcode-Open/landingpage/README.md

 ## 🚀 Quick start

-**To get started with contributing to this project, signup on https://leapcode.io**
+**To get started with contributing to this project & read the complete documentation, signup on https://leapcode.io**

 1.  **Start developing.**

-    Navigate into your new site’s directory and start it up.
+    Navigate into landingpage directory and start it up.

     ```shell
     cd landingpage/